OctopusDeploy/blog/blog/2020-09/kraken-unleashed/index.md

 A well-trained kraken makes a powerful ally.

-“In September 2017, as part of a wider DevOps transformation, DLM Consultants ran a Database Lifecycle Management (DLM) Health Check with us where we tested out three database source control and deployment proof of concept (POC) solutions that would enable us to deliver database updates more regularly and more reliably.
+*“In September 2017, as part of a wider DevOps transformation, DLM Consultants ran a Database Lifecycle Management (DLM) Health Check with us where we tested out three database source control and deployment proof of concept (POC) solutions that would enable us to deliver database updates more regularly and more reliably.
 This made it easy for us to select the best strategy for our databases.
-Over the following months DLM Consultants helped us to roll it out.
+Over the following months DLM Consultants helped us to roll it out.*

-It’s now working really well and delivering enormous value for us.
-We now deploy our database updates at the click of a button and we’ve not had a single failed deployment through the new process.
+*It’s now working really well and delivering enormous value for us.
+We now deploy our database updates at the click of a button and we’ve not had a single failed deployment through the new process.*

-Our implementation of DLM ranks as the most beneficial infrastructure project that I’ve witnessed in my 26-year IT career.
+*Our implementation of DLM ranks as the most beneficial infrastructure project that I’ve witnessed in my 26-year IT career.
 Database deployments no longer represent a bottleneck in our software delivery process.
 The process improvements realized by this technology touch all team members.
 Developers, QAs & DBAs communicate as releases move through the pipeline.
-DLM makes us more productive.”
+DLM makes us more productive.”*

-Steve Cornwell, Enterprise Database Developer at Farm Credit Mid-America, ex-Microsoft employee
+***Steve Cornwell****, Enterprise Database Developer at Farm Credit Mid-America, ex-Microsoft employee*

 *